-Sacked Catalan leader 'in Belgium'
+Sacked Catalan leader in Belgium

 Under the Spanish legal system, Mr Maza's requests will be considered by a judge.

-The working day passed off peacefully despite some officials defying instructions from Madrid not to turn up for work.
+The working day on Monday passed off peacefully, despite some Catalan officials defying instructions from Madrid not to turn up.

 Any ministers who arrived at their offices were given hours to leave under threat of "action" by Catalonia's regional police force, Mossos.